Double Concerto (Brahms)

 The Double Concerto in A minor, Op.
-102, by Johannes Brahms is a concerto for violin, cello and orchestra.
-The orchestra consists of 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani and strings.
+102, by Johannes Brahms is a concerto for violin, cello and orchestra, composed in 1887 as his last work for orchestra.

 Origin of the work

 The Double Concerto was Brahms' final work for orchestra.
-It was composed in the summer of 1887, and first performed on 18 October of that year in the Gürzenich in Cologne, Germany.
+It was composed in the summer of 1887, and first performed on 18 October of that year at the Gürzenich in Cologne.
 Brahms approached the project with anxiety over writing for instruments that were not his own.
 He wrote it for the cellist Robert Hausmann, a frequent chamber music collaborator, and his old but estranged friend, the violinist Joseph Joachim.
 The concerto was, in part, a gesture of reconciliation towards Joachim, after their long friendship had ruptured following Joachim's divorce from his wife Amalie.
 (Brahms had sided with Amalie in the dispute.)

 The concerto makes use of the musical motif A–E–F, a permutation of F–A–E, which stood for a personal motto of Joachim, Frei aber einsam ("free but lonely").
 Thirty-four years earlier, Brahms had been involved in a collaborative work using the F-A-E motif in tribute to Joachim: the F-A-E Sonata of 1853.